 An area businessman has made an offer to buy the former Wisconsin Public Service building in downtown Rhinelander.

-Michael Boyd, of Boyd Financial Services, in Rhinelander, said he sent a proposal to Oneida County officials last week to purchase the county-owned property.
+Michael Boyd, of Boyd Financial Services, in Rhinelander, said Monday that he sent a proposal to Oneida County officials over the weekend to purchase the county-owned property.

-In an interview, Boyd declined to discuss the specifics of his offer, but he did say that it contains three options for what the transaction could look like.
+In an interview, Boyd declined to discuss precise details of his offer, but he did say that it contains three options for what the transaction could look like.

-Boyd first publicly expressed interest in the former WPS property in December.
-At the time, he said the viability of a deal would depend on the county leasing part of the building to house offices for the county’s UW-Extension and land and water conservation staffs, which at present are located in the basement of the Rhinelander-Oneida County Airport.
+Boyd first publicly expressed interest in the property in December.
+At the time, he said the viability of a deal would depend on the county leasing part of the building to house offices for the county’s UW-Extension and land and qater conservation staffs, which at present are located in the basement of the Rhinelander-Oneida County Airport.

-Leaders of those departments have said the airport location is small, awkwardly designed and difficult for the public to find.
-They said last year that they would be interested in moving into the former WPS office – a 9,100 square-foot building less than a block away from the county courthouse.
+Leaders of those departments have said the airport location is small, awkwardly designed, and difficult for the public to find.
+They said last year that they would be interested in moving into the former WPS office – a 9,100 square-foot building less than a block away from the county courthouse in downtown Rhinelander.

 The Lakeland Times will have more on this story in the Friday, Jan.
 17, print and online editions.